SonjaDogg/Stort-verkefni-1/README.md

 * styleguide.css
 * styles.css

 To construct the css files several scss files have been used.
-The reason for this is to have a much cleaner and more structured organisation of css of the project.
+The reason for this is to have a much cleaner and more structured organisation of the css in project.
 All the scss files are written using SASS and translated using node-sass tool from the package manager npm.
 The scss files in the project are:

 * styles.scss     - contains all the styles for the project